How to deploy Ghost on DigitalOcean App Platform

 doctl apps update <app id> --spec ghost-do-app.yaml --wait

-Replace <app id> with your App ID
+Replace with your App ID

 🥳